horovod/horovod/README.md

 **Note**: Setting `CUDA_VISIBLE_DEVICES` is incompatible with `config.gpu_options.visible_device_list`.

-Setting `CUDA_VISIBLE_DEVICES` has additional disadvantage for GPU version - CUDA will not be able to use IPC, which will likely cause NCCL and MPI and to fail.
+Setting `CUDA_VISIBLE_DEVICES` has additional disadvantage for GPU version - CUDA will not be able to use IPC, which will likely cause NCCL and MPI to fail.
 In order to disable IPC in NCCL and MPI and allow it to fallback to shared memory, use:
 * `export NCCL_P2P_DISABLE=1` for NCCL.
 * `--mca btl_smcuda_use_cuda_ipc 0` flag for OpenMPI and similar flags for other vendors.